A Coaching Philosophy

 Rainer Martens in "Coaches Guide to Sport Psychology (Human Kinetics, 1987) states: "Usually your philosophy of life will shape your philosophy of coaching and your philosophy of coaching will influence your philosophy of sport".

 He continues with, "Developing a useful coaching philosophy involves two major tasks.
 The first is to develop greater self-awareness, to come to know yourself better.
 The second is to decide what your objectives are in coaching, which in turn will shape the way you see your role as a coach and consequently many of your behaviours as a coach."

 Lynn Kidman and Stephanie Hanrahan (The Coaching Process, Dunmore Press, 1997) states, "Coaches have the power to help athletes reach their goals by providing the most positive experience possible….This power is reflected through a coach's personal beliefs, values, principles and priorities, which are the basis of their behaviour.
 Coaches can influence whether athletes' experiences are full of frustrations or satisfactions, or whether they feel success or failure".

 So it stands to reason what kind of person you are, influences the way you coach.
 It sets the tone of training sessions, determines what is taught how it is taught and what values are passed on to the athletes.
-Will your coaching be autocratic or consensus-based, emphasise learning or emphasise winning, be weighted towards the elite or the beginner, be formal and business-like or loose and free-spirited, strict and serious or lenient and lots of laughing, stress competition or stress participation?
+Will your coaching be autocratic or consensus-based, emphasise learning or emphasise winning, be weighted towards the elite or the beginner, be formal and business-like or loose and free-spirited, strict and severe or lenient and lots of laughing, stress competition or stress participation?
 None of these criteria is right or wrong, but all need to be taken into account when devising a coaching philosophy.

 Taking time to think about and formulating such a philosophy will help clarify your approach to coaching and give you guidelines that can be used as a reference in all your coaching activities.
 It also helps the athletes, both current and prospective.
 They know what you stand for and where you are coming from, for if athletes hold different values to you the coach, perhaps they have the wrong coach.